hiimOmagh/LumiBuddy/README.md

 `DiffuserGuide`, `ExportUtils`, `NetworkUtils`, `DateUtils`, `MeasurementDao`, `UserDao`, `UserProfile`, `NotificationEvent`, `SpectrumEstimate`, and the various *Basic* classifiers under `core-infra/ml`.
-They can be removed or replaced with real implementations as features mature.
+They can be removed or

+replaced with real implementations as features mature.

+---

+## 🔒 Privacy

+Sensor readings and plant entries are processed on your device.
+Cloud sync via Firebase stores data under your account.
+See the full [privacy policy](docs/privacy_policy.md) for information on data collection and deletion.

 ---